grantwinney/blog/content/posts/using-aws-lambda-and-tweetinvi-to-tweet-a-random-ghost-blog-post/index.md

 ### AWS Lambda

 I'm only just starting out with AWS Lambda, so I'm not sure what all it's capable of yet.
-A few days ago [I created a function that keeps my personal Twitter timeline clean](https://grantwinney.com/my-first-experience-with-aws-lambda/).
-So far, it's awesome.
+A few days ago I created a function that keeps my personal Twitter timeline clean.. so far, it's awesome.
 Their [free tier plan](https://aws.amazon.com/lambda/pricing/#Lambda_pricing_details) is generous enough to let you try out _lots_ of different things before you need to pay a single penny.

 ---